Cubs avoid sweep, top Dodgers 3-2 to cut NLCS deficit to 3-1

+Javier Baez sensed he was ready to bust out of his slump and give the Chicago Cubs the lift they needed.

+As breakthroughs go, this was a big one.
+Just in time to keep the season going for the defending champs.

-Javier Baez snapped an 0-for-20 skid with two home runs, Wade Davis hung on for a six-out save and the Chicago Cubs avoided a sweep, holding off the Los Angeles Dodgers 3-2 Wednesday night in Game 4 of the NL Championship Series.
+Baez snapped an 0-for-20 skid with two home runs, Wade Davis hung on for a six-out save and Cubs avoided a sweep, holding off the Los Angeles Dodgers 3-2 Wednesday night in Game 4 of the NL Championship Series.

+"We have to be much more offensive," manager Joe Maddon said.
+"It's got to start happening tomorrow.
+We're going to do this.
+Going to pull this off, we have to become more offensive tomorrow."

-Jake Arrieta pitched three-hit ball into the seventh inning to held the defending World Series champion Cubs close their deficit to 3-1.
-Manager Joe Maddon got ejected for the second time in this series in the eighth, and a packed Wrigley Field crowd watched Davis get Cody Bellinger to ground into a game-ending double play.
+Jake Arrieta pitched three-hit ball into the seventh inning to help the Cubs close their deficit to 3-1.
+Maddon got ejected for the second time in this series in the eighth, and a packed Wrigley Field crowd watched Davis get Cody Bellinger to ground into a game-ending double play.

 Maddon was heavily criticized for not using Davis during a 4-1 loss in Game 2.
 This time, the Cubs closer threw 48 pitches to finish the job.